mewbotorg/mewbot/dev-docs/windows_dev_install/3 - Add python to the path.md

 ```
 (my default python is `3.10` - yours could be `3.9` or otherwise).

-You could work directly with the full path to the python executable, but this might be a little verbose.
+You could work directly with the full path to the python executable in subsequent steps, but this might be a little verbose.

-NOTE - You can safely skip this step if you intend to use a `venv`.
 If you're using a `venv`, once you activate it, the version of python associated with that `venv` will be on the path anyway as `python`.
 It's more useful to do this if you might be using python for other things - and it's just a bit faster all round.